Name: Bettina Bodi

-My dissertation will examine how ‘agency’ is conceptualised in different discourses surrounding digital games: as discussed in Game Studies, as theorised by game design textbooks, and as referred to in practitioner discourse (based on ethnographic methods).
-The findings in these three parts will then be synthesised to create a heuristic framework for conceptualising agency in avatar-based games.
-Game studios with a particular design focus will be case studies to demonstrate the applicability of this framework, examining how agency is designed (textual analysis) and how designers think about how it is designed (paratextual analysis).
+My dissertation examines how ‘agency’ is conceptualised in different discourses surrounding digital games: as discussed in game studies, and as theorised by game design discourse.
+The findings in these parts are synthesised to create a heuristic framework for conceptualising agency in avatar-based games.
+Game studios with a particular design focus serve as case studies to demonstrate the applicability of this framework, examining how agency is designed (textual analysis) and how designers think about how it is designed (paratextual analysis).

-Such an approach will facilitate a way of discussing game design which does not get too tangled up in oversimplified notions of ‘genre’, ‘rules’ or ‘narrative’.
-It will also incorporate the analysis of the language used to refer to these phenomena by industry practitioners, grounding abstract theory in production practices.
+Such an approach facilitates a way of discussing game design which does not get too tangled up in oversimplified notions of ‘genre’, ‘rules’ or ‘narrative’.
+It also incorporates the analysis of the language used to refer to these phenomena by industry practitioners, grounding abstract theory in production practices.

 Supervisors and Institution(s):

 Dr Jan-Noel Thon - Norwegian University of Science and Technology

 9/2017-ongoing: Nottingham Trent University - School of Art and Design

 - Graphic Design BA - Seminar tutor on 'Design in Context 2'

 9/2017-9/2018: University of Nottingham - School of Cultures, Languages, and Area Studies

 - 'Understanding Cultural Industries' (Year 2)